 Ticks are a part of life in Wisconsin and across the Midwest.
 These tiny bloodsuckers latch on, and never want to let go.
 As the weather begins to warm up, ticks become more prevalent and harder to avoid.
 But don’t let ticks put a damper on your summer fun, here are some tips for you and your pet to enjoy the great outdoors – tick free.
-If you keep finding ticks on yourself or your pet, Wil-Kil Pest Control can help
+If you keep finding ticks on yourself or your pet, Terminix Wil-Kil Pest Control can help

 When is Tick Season in Wisconsin?